...

 1. From tax rules to labor legislation, the EOR guarantees your company follows all local rules.

-2. Handling timely and correct payroll, including Indian statutory deductions such as employee state insurance and the Provident Fund.
+2. Handling timely and correct payroll, including Indian statutory deductions such as the Employee State Insurance and the Provident Fund.

 3. Handling the paperwork and procedures for recruiting and leaving staff members easily helps both onboard and offboard.